HOW TO CHOOSE AN ORTHODONTIST

 While compiling information regarding orthodontia, it is very important that you ask these questions, which should provide you with confidence in his/her ability to provide cutting-edge, cost-efficient and compassionate care.
 Feel free to ask any questions pertinent to your treatment in our office and you will receive confidence-inspiring answers.

-- Dr. King regularly attends all meetings on a continuing basis.
+- Dr. King & Dr. Welch regularly attend all meetings on a continuing basis.

-- He is an active member of the Orange Coast Study Club.
+- Dr. King is an active member of the Orange Coast Study Club.

 - To date, Dr. King has acquired 3,000 hours of continuing education.